Froillan123/SerenityQ/README.md

 2. Check the migration files in the `migrations` directory for any errors

-3. Make sure your database server (MySQL/XAMPP) is running before starting the application
+3. Make sure your database server is running:
+   - For local development: Start XAMPP/MySQL
+   - For Railway: Check your connection string and network access